codeforboston/GovLens/README.md

 This site is planned for three core audiences:

 * __The general public__, so that they are better educated about the state of government digital infrastructure and why it matters.
-* __Government decision makers__, so that they can understand why they need to invest in adhering to web standards as well as see where their sites stand compared to their peers.
+* __Government decision makers__, so that they can understand why they need to invest in adhering to web standards as well as see where their sites stand compared to those of their peers.
 * __Local and national media outlets__, so as best to reach and influence the above groups.

 ## Current status